 State 2 - Sedges/ Baltic Rush/ Kentucky Bluegrass/ Forbs Plant Community: This state has developed due to a permanent lowering of the water table and improper grazing management.
 Loss of historic hydrology has reduced the habitat value for many animals present in State 1.
-The diversity of forbs would support a very limited diversity and population of pollinators.
+The low vigor and diversity of forbs would support very limited diversity and populations of pollinators.
 The loss of historic hydrology will limit or exclude use of the site by amphibians and many reptiles.
 Suitable habitat cover for the northern leopard frog, a species of concern, would not be provided.
-With improper grazing management the loss of vertical and horizontal structure would reduce diversity and populations of all species of birds.
+With improper grazing management the loss of vertical and horizontal structure would reduce diversity and populations of birds identified in State 1.
 The site would be more suitable for killdeer, western meadowlark, and horned lark.
 Birds of prey (northern harrier and Cooper's hawk) may range throughout this area looking for prey species.
 With improper grazing management forage for ungulates would be available for a shorter duration in the summer and fall.
-Bat populations and diversity may be reduced by the change in plant community and change in diversity of insects.
-Small mammal diversity would change to grass seed eating species (deer mouse) due to increased grass species in the plant community.
+Bat populations and diversity may be reduced by the change in plant community and subsequent reduction in the diversity of insects.
+Small mammal diversity would shift toward grass seed eating species (deer mouse) due to increased grass species in the plant community.